-Last year's cancelled debts are this year's tax burden.
-If you had a debt cancelled last year, you can expect to receive a Form 1099-C from the lender that includes the amount of the debt cancelled.
-When you prepare your federal tax return for this year, you're required to include the cancelled debt as income.
+Last year's canceled debts are this year's tax burden.
+If you had a debt canceled last year, you can expect to receive a Form 1099-C from the lender that includes the amount of the debt canceled.
+When you prepare your federal tax return for this year, you're required to include the canceled debt as income.

 The IRS requires businesses to send a 1099-C to consumers if more than $600 in debt was cancelled or forgiven.
 And, don't be surprised that your creditor didn't warn you.
 Businesses aren't required to tell you the tax implications of canceling or forgiving debts.

 Receiving a 1099-C could have huge implications on your tax refund for this year.
 Depending on the amount of debt cancelled and your other income, withholding amount, and exemptions, the cancelled debt may reduce any tax refund you were due or worse, you could send up owing taxes because of the cancelled debt.

 Why Are Debts Cancelled?

 The lender may cancel your debt for a number of reasons:

 Of course, finding out your debt was cancelled should be a good thing.
 And once you've dealt with the taxes related to the cancelled debt, you'll have no more liability related to that particular debt.